 1 (a) Unless the organic rules otherwise provide, a plan of merger shall be approved 2 by the patron members if: 3 (1) the quorum of the members eligible to vote under Section 311 is 4 registered as being present for the meeting; and 5 (2) two-thirds of the patron members present for the meeting consent to 6 the plan.
 7 (b) Subject to any contractual rights, after a merger is approved, and at any time 8 before a filing is made under Section 1407, a constituent cooperative may amend the plan or 9 abandon the planned merger: 10 (1) as provided in the plan; and 11 (2) except as prohibited by the plan, with the same consent as was required 12 to approve the plan.
 13 SECTION 1405.
 MERGER OF SUBSIDIARY.
-14 (a) A cooperative that owns 90 percent of each class of the voting power of a 15 subsidiary entity may merge the subsidiary into itself or into another such subsidiary, unless the 16 organic rules of the cooperative or the organic law or organic rules of the other entity otherwise 17 provide, or 17 18 provide, or (b) The cooperative owning at least 90 percent of the subsidiary entity before the 18 (b) The cooperative owning at least 90 percent of the subsidiary entity before the 18 19 (b) The cooperative owning at least 90 percent of the subsidiary entity before the merger shall notify each other owner of the subsidiary, if any, of the merger within ten days after
+14 (a) A cooperative that owns 90 percent of each class of the voting power of a 15 subsidiary entity may merge the subsidiary into itself or into another such subsidiary, unless the 16 organic rules of the cooperative or the organic law or organic rules of the other entity otherwise 17 provide, or 18 (b) The cooperative owning at least 90 percent of the subsidiary entity before the 19 merger shall notify each other owner of the subsidiary, if any, of the merger within ten days after 20 the effective date of the merger.
+21 SECTION 1406.
+RESTRICTIONS ON APPROVAL OF MERGERS.
+If a member of 22 a constituent cooperative will have personal liability with respect to a converted or surviving

 1 organization, approval and amendment of a plan of conversion or merger are ineffective without 2 the consent of the member to the specific plan in a record.
 3 SECTION 1407.
 FILINGS REQUIRED FOR MERGER; EFFECTIVE DATE.
 4 (a) After each constituent organization has approved a merger, articles of merger 5 must be signed on behalf of each other preexisting constituent organization, by an authorized 6 representative.
 7 (b) The articles of merger must include: 8 (1) the name and form of each constituent organization and the jurisdiction 9 of its governing statute; 10 (2) the name and form of the surviving organization, the jurisdiction of its 11 governing statute, and, if the surviving organization is created by the merger, a statement to that 12 effect; 13 (3) the date the merger is effective under the governing statute of the 14 surviving organization; 15 (4) if the surviving organization is to be created by the merger: 16 (A) if it will be a cooperative, the cooperative's articles of 17 organization; or 18 (B) if it will be an organization other than a cooperative, the 19 organizational document that creates the organization; 20 (5) if the surviving organization preexists the merger, any amendments 21 provided for in the plan of merger for the organizational document that created the organization; 22 (6) a statement as to each constituent organization that the merger was